 Melatonin acts as a diurnal regulator in humans.
 A sharp increase in the amount of melatonin in the body occurs 2 hours after endogenous production.
 Circadian rhythms are caused by the rhythms of melatonin production and are related to sleep rhythms.
-In elderly people, autonomic nerve degeneration, diabetic neuropathy, Alzheimer's disease, and various drugs (such as $\beta$ -blockers, clonidine, naloxone, and NSAIDs) can interfere with melatonin production and are given melatonin during the day will have symptoms of drowsiness and fatigue.
+In elderly people, autonomic nerve degeneration, diabetic neuropathy, Alzheimer's disease, and various drugs (such as β -blockers, clonidine, naloxone, and NSAIDs) can interfere with melatonin production and are associated with sleep disturbances.
+For this reason, people who are given melatonin during the day will have symptoms of drowsiness and fatigue.
 However, melatonin is not a sedative, in nocturnal (active at night) animals, melatonin is associated with wakefulness, not sleep.